Quick Answer

 - Reimbursement model: You pay for care out of pocket and submit claims for reimbursement.
 Unlike healthcare FSAs, the full annual amount is not available on day one — only the amount contributed so far.

-- Provider tax ID required: You'll need your care provider's name, address, and tax ID number (SSN or EIN) when filing your tax return.
+- Provider tax ID required: You'll need your care provider's name, address, and tax ID number (SSN or EIN) when filing your tax return (IRS Form 2441).

 - Contribute the maximum.
-If your childcare costs exceed $7,500/year (and for most families in metro areas, they do), contribute the full amount.
+If your childcare costs exceed $7,500/year (and for most families in metro areas, they do — the national average for infant daycare is approximately $16,000/year according to Child Care Aware of America), contribute the full amount.

 - Track every expense.
 Keep receipts, invoices, and statements from your care provider.
 You'll need them for claims and for your tax return.